 The trip from Youghal was tedious, damp and unpleasant, the (short) night at Dunmore was worse.

-Drizzle was followed by bright sun but with a shallow fog giving variable visibility, generally half to one mile but it closed in as I approached Dumore East and the entrance to the estuary and travelling up it in thick fog was not attractive so I headed for a small anchorage next to the Dunmore East harbour.
+Drizzle was followed by bright sun but with a shallow fog giving variable visibility, generally half to one mile but it closed to a few boat lengths as I approached Dumore East and the entrance to the estuary, dodging a lot of pot buoys.
+Travelling up it in thick fog was not attractive so I headed for a small anchorage next to the Dunmore East harbour.

 |Youghal to Dunmore East.|